TomascpMarques/dynamic-querys-go/readme.md

 ## __Intro__

-_DynamicQuerysGo_ is a simple API project written in go, whith the intent to simulate a GraphQL like experience, in terms of querys and mutations.
-Here a request is called an action, which represents both an mutation and an query, the main purpose of these _actions_ is to resolve actions/requests to function calls, in a quick and simple way.
+_DynamicQuerysGo_ is a simple API project written in go, whith the intent to simulate a GraphQL like experience, in terms of interacting with the back-end of the service.
+Here a request is called an action, which represents both an mutation and a query, the main purpose of these _actions_ is to resolve actions/requests to function calls, in a quick and simple way.

 ## __What I plan to add__ - (updated)